albertfrutos/Photobooth-Rpi/README.md

 There are several configuration files that you will need to adapt and modify in order to make the Photobooth work properly:

 * **config.json**: (rename the config_example.json file to config.json)this file configures the Photobooth itself.
-You can set up the pin numbers where you have connected each component, the directory names, enable frames in the picture, etc. An important part of this file to configure is the "upload", where the "upload_mode" (PHP or GDrive) can be selected and the application will directly handle the upload modes:
+You can set up the pin numbers where you have connected each component, the directory names, enable frames in the picture, etc. An important part of this file to configure is the "upload", where the "upload_mode" (PHP and/or GDrive) can be selected and the application will directly handle the upload modes (one or both):

   * **PHP**: when "upload_mode" is configured as "PHP", then the pictures are uploaded to a web server.
 You need to place the *web_viewer_PHP* folder in a PHP web server and enter the url to the *multiple-upload.php* endpoint in "upload_PHP_endPoint".
 To view the pictures uploaded in this mode, the viewer in *web_viewers/web_viewer_PHP/index.html* must be used.
 You will need to put the URL endpoint for the *getPictures.php* file in  *js/gallery-scripts.js*.

   * **GDrive**: when "upload_mode" is configured as "GDrive", then the pictures are uploaded to a Google Drive Folder.
 In order to do this, you will need to get a token for Google Drive and complete the information in the *credentials_gdrive_example.json* with the credentials from Google and rename the file to *credentials.json*.
 You will also need to create Google Drive folders for the original and the thumbnail images and put their IDs in *upload_pictures_endPoint_full_resolution* and *upload_pictures_endPoint_thumbnail*.
 This mode takes a picture and uploads them to these folders and the connects to *jsonbin.io* to update a json file with the pictures' URLs.
 To view the pictures uploaded in this mode, the viewer in *web_viewers/web_viewer_GDrive/index.html* must be used but the BIN-ID and the APIKEY from jsonbin.io need to be obtained and introduced manually in *js/gallery-scripts.js*.

+  * **GDrive/PHP or PHP/GDrive**: Pictures are uploaded to both places, in the order it has been configured.

   **NOTE**: *gallery-scripts-example.js* need to be renamed to *gallery-scripts.js* in both viewers.